-Sean Waltman was twenty years old when he experienced that traumatic head injury in the ring in 1992 and he handled it as you would imagine many young people would at that age.
+Sean Waltman was twenty years old when he experienced that traumatic head injury in the ring in 1992, and he handled it as you would imagine many young people would at that age.
 “You’re telling me my career is over?
 Well, we’ll see about that!”

-Incidentally, during his first feud in the WWF with Razor Ramon, Waltman sustained yet another terrible head injury.
+During his first feud in the WWF with Razor Ramon, Waltman sustained yet another terrible head injury.

-Coming in originally as an enhancement talent who went by the name The Lightning Kid, Waltman pulled off a major upset against Scott Hall aka “Razor Ramon” on an episode of Monday Night Raw.
+Coming in originally as an enhancement talent who went by the name The Lightning Kid, Waltman pulled off a major upset against Scott Hall, aka “Razor Ramon” on an episode of Monday Night Raw.
 He was quickly re-dubbed the 1-2-3 Kid before feuding with Hall over the next few months.

 Wanting revenge for his embarrassing loss, Hall started offering the Kid money to entice him into agreeing to another match.
-First, he offered $7,500, which led to a promo from a very green Waltman turning him down where he said, “My family is the most important thing to me.”
+First, he offered $7,500, which led to a promo from a very green Waltman, turning him down where he said, “My family is the most important thing to me.”

-Not wanting to go away so easy, Hall upped the number to $10,000, which prompted the Kid to accept on a phone call which aired live on Raw.
+Not wanting to go away so easy, Hall upped the number to $10,000, which prompted the Kid to accept on a phone call, which aired live on Raw.

-The ensuing match would take place the week after on June 21, 1993.
+The ensuing match would take place the week after, on June 21, 1993.

-Before the match, Hall brought a hysterically over-sized bag to the ring with him that was filled with the money.
+Before the match, Hall brought an over-sized bag to the ring with him filled with the money.
 The match was short but solid, save for the horrific botch that saw Sean Waltman slip off the top rope and crash to the outside floor onto the exposed concrete.
 Not long after, he shook off the cobwebs from the fall, came in with another flip off the top rope that got a two count but instead of continuing the match, Waltman just grabbed the bag of cash and ran out of the arena into a waiting car driving away before Hall could catch up to him.

 “Yeah… that was another one,” Waltman recalls with a somber tone to his voice.

-“The problem with [that botch] was that I didn’t even go to the hospital after that and that was major head trauma.
-Not just my head but my whole body was messed up from that fall.
+“The problem with [that botch] was that I didn’t even go to the hospital after that, and that was major head trauma.
+Not just my head, but my whole body was messed up from that fall.
 I couldn’t even walk the next day.

 “I don’t even know exactly how bad the nature of the injury was because I never went to the hospital.”

 When asked if this is something WWE would be able to get away with nowadays, Waltman responded, “It wouldn’t be something [WWE] would want to get away with now.
-Back then we did what we had to do.
+Back then, we did what we had to do.

-“Right after that match, I’m all messed up and an agent went back to me, we used to do multiple TV tapings in one night, and the agent comes up to me and says, ‘Hey, um, you have another match with Reno Riggins in a little bit.
+“Right after that match, I’m all messed up, and an agent went back to me, we used to do multiple TV tapings in one night, and the agent comes up to me and says, ‘Hey, um, you have another match with Reno Riggins in a little bit.
 It’s your call!’

 “Whenever you ask a pro wrestler, ‘Hey, can you do it?
-It’s your call!’ one hundred percent of the time they’re going to go, ‘Yeah, I’m good!’ regardless of whether we are or not.
+It’s your call!’ one hundred percent of the time, they’re going to go, ‘Yeah, I’m good!’ regardless of whether we are or not.

 “That’s what it was back then and not how it is now.
 Thank God.”

-“It’s what I love doing and I was twenty years old.
+“It’s what I love doing, and I was twenty years old.
 Invincible.”